afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 Middleware.postrouting(app);

 ```
-This lines tell the app to use the generated API.
-Note that we must require the `Middleware` at the beggining of the `app.js` file:
+These lines tell the app to use the generated API.
+Note that we must require the `Middleware` at the beginning of the `app.js` file:

 ```javascript
 const { Middleware } = require('chinchay');